Iranian Americans: Ties to Iran

 According to a survey conducted in 2009, more than six in ten Iranian Americans have immediate family members in Iran, and almost three in ten communicate with their families or friends in Iran at least several times a week.
 An additional four in ten communicate with their families or friends in Iran at least several times a month.
 This study indicates an unusually close relationship between Iranian-Americans and Iranians.

 In the updated 2019 PAAIA survey, 15% of Iranian American respondents reported contacting with friends and family in Iran daily, while 26% of respondents communicated with relatives in Iran several times a week.
 Additionally, 26% of Iranian American respondents contacted with family and friends in Iran several times a month, and 14% communicated with relatives in Iran several times a year.
 The survey also indicated that 74% of Iranian American respondents preferred contacting their relatives in Iran via phone calls, but communication over mobile communications apps and internet services had increased to 69% and 66% respectively.

 As of 2013, U.S. laws require U.S. persons to obtain a license from the U.S. Office of Foreign Assets Control (OFAC) to engage in transactions related to the sale of their personal property in Iran.
-Similarly, US persons will need a license from OFAC to open a bank account or transfer money to Iran.
+Similarly, U.S. persons will need a license from OFAC to open a bank account or transfer money to Iran.